caio/go-tdigest/README.md

 ## Project Status

-This project is activelly maintained.
+This project is actively maintained.
 We are happy to collaborate on features and issues if/when they arrive.

 ## Installation